 While Butler (2006) notes that metrical ambiguity is common within EDM, these ambiguities are typically resolved as a track progresses, leading to a definitive understanding at the track's conclusion.
 "Holding On," however, presents a different type of ambiguity in that different interpretations of the downbeat remain unresolved.
 These contradictory ways of hearing can, at least in part, be attributed to our different musical backgrounds and listening habits, and offer a powerful example of the benefits of group analysis.
-During the analysis sessions, it was not until numerous listenings had occurred that their own interpretation was the only one possible.
+During the analysis sessions, it was not until numerous listenings had occurred that this discrepancy was realised, as each member of the group assumed that their own interpretation was the only one possible.
 It was not until the meter was counted aloud that the discrepancy became apparent.